Section 21 In England - Frequently asked questions

-As of October 1st 2015, landlords will face a number of changes relating to service of Section 21s.
+In the last few years, landlords in England have seen a number of changes relating to service of Section 21s.
 To help keep landlords up to date with all these changes this guide provides answers to the most frequently asked questions around serving a Section 21 notice after the Deregulation Act.

 Which tenancies will be affected?

-For tenancies in Wales and those in England that started before October 1st 2015 the old service of notice applies and can be found here.
+For tenancies in Wales the old notice applies and can be found here.

 Where is the new Section 21 form?